wiremock/wiremock.org/_studio_docs/mock-rest-api.md

 ---
 layout: docs
 title: How to build a mock REST API [Tutorial]
-description: How to build an online mock REST API in MockLab for functional, integration and performance testing
+description: How to build an online mock REST API in WireMock Studio for functional, integration and performance testing
 categories: ['API Mocking', 'Mock API', 'REST', 'Mock REST API', 'JSON']
 ---